- Advanced Summer Registration

 - AUGUST 2020 Graduating Students – August 15

 Good health plays an important role in academic success.
 Unexpected medical bills can threaten a student’s ability to complete their education should they be uninsured.
-Monmouth University strongly encourages all students to be covered under a health insurance plan.
+Monmouth University strongly encourages all students to be covered under a health insurance plan with benefits in New Jersey.

 To support campus health and wellness and to expedite any needed medical care, a copy of the current health insurance card should be maintained as part of the student health profile.
-Students now have the ability to scan and upload their health insurance card to a private and confidential health profile through the Student Health Portal found in the myMU web access.
+Students should scan and upload their health insurance card to a private and confidential health profile through the Student Health Portal found in the myMU web access.

 - Scan an image of your health insurance card.
 Scanned images MUST be saved as .gif, .png, .tiff, .tif, .jpg, .jpeg.
 Documents MUST be saved as either .txt or .pdf, NOT as a Word Document.